mehulagg/gitlab/doc/user/project/issue_board.md

 ![Create scoped board](img/issue_board_creation.png)

 You can define the scope of your board when creating it or by clicking the "Edit board" button.
-Once a milestone, assignee or weight is assigned to an issue board, you can no longer filter through these in the search bar.
+After a milestone, assignee or weight is assigned to an issue board, you can no longer filter through these in the search bar.
 In order to do that, you need to remove the desired scope (for example, milestone, assignee, or weight) from the issue board.